-An ecological vision of sustainability and stewardship is articulated by Catholic Earthcare Australia in their statement, ‘On Holy Ground An Ecological Vision for Catholic Education in South Australia’.
+An ecological vision of sustainability and stewardship is articulated by Catholic Earthcare Australia in their statement, ‘On Holy Ground’.
 Drawing on various perspectives from the Catholic tradition, including Scripture, Catholic Social teaching and a sacramental view of life, it clearly outlines the Catholic context for sustainability.
 This is a clear, accessible ‘must read’ for teachers in Catholic schools!

 A social justice perspective

 CAFOD, the Catholic aid agency for England and Wales, has developed an engaging visual presentation of the notions of stewardship and creation in relation to climate change from a Roman Catholic perspective for secondary school students.
 Their view is teased out with texts from Catholic Social Teaching and the Old and New Testaments.
 While aimed at secondary students, it could also be used with senior primary students.
 The entire site contains a plethora of rich, accessible resources and activities for both students and teachers inquiring into the issues of sustainability from a Catholic perspective.

 The spirituality of indigenous Australians is derived from the land.
 This spirituality is expressed through a great reverence for the sacredness of the land as the source of all life.